Amanita citrina

 Amanita citrina (synonym Amanita mappa), commonly known as the false death cap or citron amanita, is a basidiomycotic mushroom.
 It grows in silicate soil in the summer and autumn months.
 It bears a pale yellow or sometimes white cap, with white stem, ring and volva.
 It is an inedible mushroom due to its toxicity, but is more pertinently often confused for the lethal death cap.

 Description

 This mushroom has a fleshy pale yellow, or sometimes white, cap from 4–10 cm across, covered in irregular patches.
 The gills and flesh are white.
 There is a large volva at the base of the 6–8 cm tall stem, which has a clear ring.

 The mushroom has a smell of rapeseed or potato.

 Similar species

 It is often confused with the related Amanita phalloides, the death cap, hence the common name.

-Distribution and habitat
+Distribution and ecology

 The false death cap is found in deciduous and coniferous woodlands in autumn in Europe.
 It is also found in North American oak and pine forests.

+This mushroom has been recorded as a secondary food source for adults of the pleasing fungus beetle Tritoma biguttata biguttata.